Logo

 Preventing Discrimination and Retaliation

-Establish Clear Policies: Develop and enforce non-discriminatory policies that align with federal and state laws.
+Establish Clear Policies: Develop and enforce non-discriminatory policies that align with federal and California laws.

-Consistent Rule Enforcement: Apply rules uniformly to all residents to avoid claims of selective enforcement.
+Consistent Rule Enforcement: Apply rules uniformly to all residents to reduce the risk of selective enforcement claims.

 Promote Inclusivity: Encourage community activities and communications that support diversity and inclusion.